SeanShubin/todo-application/README.md

     - todo-application (User Interface and Application)
     - todo-persistence (Domain and Infrastructure)
     - todo-specification (communication between Application and Domain)
+- Lambda Architecture
+    - at the persistence level
+        - no updates
+        - no deletes
 - No mocks
     - while I don't have a problem with mocks in principle, you should only reach for them when dummys, stubs, or fakes will not work
     - mocks encourage exercising rather than testing your code